http4s/http4s/docs/docs/middleware.md

 some cases, such as [Authentication], middleware may even prevent the service from being called.

-At its most basic, middleware is simply a function that takes one service and returns another.
+At its most basic, middleware is a function that takes one service and returns another.
 The middleware function can take any additional parameters it needs to perform its task.
 Let's look at a simple example.